bibigon812/bibigon812-quagga/README.md

 #### Reference

-  - `name`: The name contains the main protocol, the id and the protocol for redistribution
+  - `name`: The name contains the main protocol, the id and the protocol for redistribution.
-  - `metric`: Metric for redistributed routes
+  - `metric`: Metric for redistributed routes.
-  - `metric_type`: OSPF exterior metric type for redistributed routes
+  - `metric_type`: OSPF exterior metric type for redistributed routes.
-  - `route_map`: Route map reference
+  - `route_map`: Route map reference.

 ### route_map